Work hardening

 Overview of Treatment

-Work Hardening is a targeted vocational rehabilitation therapy primarily designed to assist patients in restoring daily activities and occupational capabilities.
-This therapy combines physical training, simulation of work environment tasks, and vocational adaptation training to help patients recovering from injuries, surgeries, or chronic illnesses gradually return to normal life.
-Its core goal is to enhance patients' physical endurance and occupational function while reducing the risk of long-term disability.
+Work Hardening is a targeted occupational rehabilitation therapy primarily designed to help patients restore daily activities and work capabilities.
+This therapy combines physical training, simulated work environment tasks, and job adaptation training to assist patients recovering from injuries, surgeries, or chronic illnesses to gradually return to normal life.
+Its core goal is to enhance patients' physical endurance and occupational functions while reducing the risk of long-term disability.

 This treatment is typically conducted under the supervision of an occupational therapist or rehabilitation physician, with the treatment cycle adjusted according to individual needs.
 Unlike general occupational therapy, work hardening emphasizes performing activities in environments that closely mimic real work conditions to ensure patients can adapt to actual job demands.